mathletema/mathletema.github.io/about.md

 # About me
 Hello.
 My name is Ishank Agrawal.
 I am an American currently living in India for the last 4 years.
 My main interests are maths, physics, sketching potraits, running and playing basketball with my friends.
-You can learn more about me [here](about).
 Below you can view my awards and my sketches.
 Thank you for visiting!

 # Awards